Skip to content

 Installation of some bioinformatics applications requires both make and cmake.

 RegTools integrate DNA-seq and RNA-seq data to help interpret mutations in a regulatory and splicing context.
+Installation guide from the developer can be found HERE

-Installation on HPC
+Installation on Tufts HPC

 --------------------- /opt/shared/Modules/modulefiles-rhel6 ------------------------------